F1 Academy — how the inclusion‑led model is redefining motorsport partnership

 Embedding respect, transparency and representation into your workforce strategy isn’t just good practice.
 It’s essential risk management.

-Yet with the Employment Rights Bill set to introduce sweeping reforms — from day-one unfair dismissal protections to mandatory flexible working — the Bill will significantly raise the bar for retailers, who need access to experienced employment lawyers they can count on.
+Yet with the Employment Rights Act ushering in sweeping reforms — from unfair dismissal protections to Statutory Sick Pay changes and the introduction of the Fair Work Agency — it has significantly raised the bar for retailers who need access to experienced employment lawyers that they can count on.

 Retailers should act swiftly to review their internal policies, train managers and embed a positive culture that aligns with these new legal standards.